kevindigo/quests-of-zeus/backlog.md

 == Short-term ==

-- Monsters
-  - action: monster fight (for now, automatically fight to the death)
+- action: spend a die to advance god
-  - no reward

 == Cosmetic/Usability ==